Obama to sign order Monday barring federal discrimination against gays

 | WASHINGTON

-WASHINGTON President Barack Obama will sign an executive order on Monday barring federal contractors from discriminating on the basis of sexual orientation or gender identity, the White House said on Friday.
+WASHINGTON President Barack Obama will sign an executive order on Monday barring federal contractors from discriminating on the basis of sexual orientation or gender identity, senior administration officials said.

-The order does not include new exemptions for religious organizations, a fact that was cheered by gay rights activists.

-Some religious leaders had pressed Obama for added flexibility in executing the rules, but senior administration officials said that had not been granted.

-Instead, protections already allowed for religious entities from previous non-discrimination rules were left in place but not expanded.
+The White House said last month that Obama would issue the order but declined to give details on its content or the timing of when he would do so.

+The order will allow some exemptions for religious groups that are federal contractors but not as much flexibility as the groups had wanted.

-Religious organization would be barred from making hiring decisions based on sexual orientation or gender identity, but exceptions would be allowed for ministers, and groups would be allowed to favor individuals of a particular religion.
+A religious organization would be barred from making hiring decisions based on sexual orientation or gender identity.
+Exceptions would be allowed for ministers, and groups would be allowed to favor individuals of a particular religion when hiring.

-"We're so proud today of the decision made by the Obama administration to resist the calls by a small number of right-wing conservatives to insert religious exemptions into civil rights protections," said Heather Cronk, director of GetEqual, an activist organization.

 It would update an order by President Lyndon Johnson by adding sexual orientation and gender identity to a list of protected categories for federal contractors.